andySigler/nodela/README.md

 #####Sofware Features
  - Node.js script
- 	- Creates final file and writes to Roland drivers
+ 	- Creates final file and writes to MDX-15/20 drivers
  - Drag .brd Eagle file into interface to parse the gerber
  	- Recognizes Wires (pre-designed toolpaths)
  	- Recognizes Part Holes
  	- Recognizes Vias
- - Jog the Roland's head to select the cut's origin
+ - Jog the mills's head to select the cut's origin

-This version must be run on a Window's PC, with the Roland-Modela drivers already installed.
+This version must be run on a Window's PC, with the MDX-15/20 drivers already installed.
 Using the Modela without any drivers requires further research.
 Please contact me if you have any helpful information on this.

 ###Install